project-codeflare/mcad/PORTING.md

       ...
 ```

-To request MicroMCAD to monitor the health of a running AppWrapper, a non-zero
+To request MCAD v2 to monitor the health of a running AppWrapper, a non-zero
 `minAvailable` number of pods must be specified.
 If this field is zero or left
-out from the `schedulingSpec`, MicroMCAD does not monitor the AppWrapper once
+out from the `schedulingSpec`, MCAD v2 does not monitor the AppWrapper once
 dispatched and does not reclaim resources from failed AppWrappers.
 In practice,
 only specify `minAvailable: 0` for debugging purposes.

-If `minAvailable` is greater than zero, MicroMCAD checks that the number of
+If `minAvailable` is greater than zero, MCAD v2 checks that the number of
 running or successful pods remains equal to or greater than `minAvailable`.
 This
 checking starts only `timeInSeconds` after dispatch to account for, e.g., large
 image pulls.
 The default `timeInSeconds` value is `300`.

 If the number of running or successful pods dips below `minAvailable` pods after
-`timeInSeconds`, MicroMCAD attempts to requeue the AppWrapper by deleting the
+`timeInSeconds`, MCAD v2 attempts to requeue the AppWrapper by deleting the
 wrapped resources.
 If `forceDeletionTimeInSeconds` is set to a value greater
-than zero, MicroMCAD will force delete resources and pods after
+than zero, MCAD v2 will force delete resources and pods after
 `forceDeletionTimeInSeconds` if necessary.
 For deletion is disabled by default.

 Once the failed AppWrapper is successfully requeued, i.e., after deletion or
-force deletion, MicroMCAD will wait at least `pauseTimeInSeconds` before
+force deletion, MCAD v2 will wait at least `pauseTimeInSeconds` before
 attempting to dispatch the AppWrapper again, if specified.

-If `maxNumRequeuings` is specified and greater than zero, MicroMCAD will attempt
+If `maxNumRequeuings` is specified and greater than zero, MCAD v2 will attempt
 to redispatch up to `maxNumRequeuings` times only.